jatutert/Vagrant/README.md

 Install Vagrant 2.4.1 and reboot your laptop or PC (**don't skip the reboot!**]

-Just click Next, Next, Finish during the installation.
+Just click Next, Next, Finish during the installation (default settings).

 ## [Step 3] Installation of VMware Plugin